Summer handicap dates 2021

 What happens at the finish?

-There is a finishing funnel where you will be given a numbered token.
-Stay in your finishing order and make sure you receive your token.
-When all runners have finished you will be asked to present yourself with your token to the timekeepers who will record your name next to your finishing time.
+There is a finishing funnel where you are required to present your barcoded tag for scanning.
+Stay in your finishing order and make sure you present your tag.
+If you don’t have a tag we can’t record your finishing position.
 The handicapper will calculate the results, which will be posted on the club website a week or so later.

 Are there any prizes?